+Recently, I released The Road to Reconciliation: A Comprehensive Guide to Peace When Relationships Go Bad.
 I wrote and published several short stories and two novels, Fate’s Janitors: Mopping Up Madness at a Mental Health Clinic and Intersections.
 In 2016 I published Constructive Conflict: Building Something Good Out of All Those Arguments.
 I’m a prolific blogger of articles on mental health and relationships, found here.

 And I’ve raised a family of four children.